ozaner/ozanerhansha.github.io-OLD/_posts/2018-01-23-minkowski-spacetime.md

 #### An Example
 Say you walk 2m forward out of your house, walk 3 meters to the right, and jump (an impressive) 1 meter into the air.
 Let's also say that at the moment you were 1 meter in the air, 6 seconds had passed.

-Setting the event of you leaving your house as the origin the coordinates of the event of you jumping in the air are:
+Setting the event of you leaving your house as the origin, the coordinates of the event of you jumping in the air are:
 * x = 2m (forward)
 * y = 3m (to the right)
 * z = 1m (in the air)